Maquert/DeepLinkHandler/Examples/README.md

 ## Run

-Open `DeepLinkHandler.xcworkspace`, compile and run the app.
+Open `DeepLinkHandler.xcworkspace` or `Examples.xcodeproj` (this directory), select the Examples scheme, compile and run the app.
 Once installed in the simulator, you can open deep links.

 The results will appear on screen.